overextended/overextended.github.io/docs/ox_inventory/Guides/creatingItems.md

   * cancel?: `boolean`
     * If set to true the player canc cancel item use.
   * add?: `function`(total: `number`)
-    * Function that triggers when recieving an item
+    * Function that triggers when receiving an item
     * Returns total item count as `total`
   * remove?: `function`(total: `number`)
     * Function that triggers when removing an item
     * Returns total item count as `total`
 * buttons?: `table`
   * label: `string`
   * action: `function`(slot: `number`)